How to Camp Responsibly in New Zealand

 Yes, it’s our first point for a reason!
 The most important thing you need to know about freedom camping in New Zealand is that you will need to have a plan, not only for where and how long you are going to camp for but a plan for getting the right type of vehicle.
-Your campervan will need to have a self-containment NZS 5465 certification, which is a blue card displayed in your windowscreen, just like the one pictured below.
+Your campervan will need to have a self-containment NZS 5465 certification, which is a blue card displayed on your windowscreen, just like the one pictured below.
 Most of the camping laws around New Zealand only allow you to camp outside of designated campsites if you are camping in a vehicle that is certified self-contained, so if you are serious about freedom camping, then make sure you have the appropriate certification.
-For more information, head over to our guide on Self-Contained Campervans in New Zealand, as well as this handy definition of “self-containment” over at freedomcamping.org.
+For more information, head over to our guide on Self-Contained Campervans in New Zealand.

-3. You’re Going To Sometimes Use Campsites And Holiday Parks
+2. You’re Going to Sometimes Use Campsites and Holiday Parks

 Not sure where to camp for the night?
 Campsites and holiday parks are a great thing to fall back on.
 On top of that, you’re probably going to want to use campsites and holiday parks a few times on your trip around New Zealand anyway.
 Campsites that are run by councils and the DOC are very affordable with all the facilities to make your camping experience smoother and the land cleaner!
 Holiday parks are essential for charging up the power in your campervan, topping up your water tanks and disposing of your wastewater.
 That way, you’re vehicle will be ready to hit the next freedom camping spot!
 Learn more about the different types of campsites in Camping in New Zealand.